 Natalie Choate has a long history in Texas politics and media.
 In a previous life she worked two legislative sessions in the Texas Capitol, served as government relations coordinator for Trinity Industries, completed Annie's List Campaign School and was both a political fundraiser and campaign consultant.
 Natalie started with The Texas Tribune in January 2011 and today is the director of media relations and partnerships for the largest statehouse newsroom in the country.
 She is a University of Texas alumna, a Leadership Austin graduate and an unapologetic news junkie.

-Matthew Choi is a reporting fellow at The Texas Tribune and a senior studying journalism and political science at Northwestern University.
-Matthew has worked as a reporter and editor at The Daily Northwestern since his freshman year, covering administration and faculty, student protests and diversity in campus programs.
+Matthew Choi is a reporting fellow at The Texas Tribune.
+He recently graduated from Northwestern University where he studied journalism and political science.
+Matthew previously worked as a reporter and editor at The Daily Northwestern, covering administration and faculty, student protests and diversity in campus programs.
 He has also worked with the Council of American Ambassadors and has a keen interest in foreign policy.
-In his free time, Matthew enjoys French cooking while listening to Simon and Garfunkel.
+In his free time, Matthew enjoys French cooking and listening to Simon and Garfunkel.
 Read Articles by Matthew Choi

 Kiah Collier reports on energy and the environment for the Tribune.
 Since graduating from the University of Texas at Austin with degrees in philosophy and multimedia journalism, Kiah has reported on state and local government and politics for publications across the state, including the Austin-American Statesman and the Houston Chronicle.
 Kiah began her career at the San Angelo Standard-Times in West Texas, where she chronicled a burgeoning oil-and-gas boom and broke news about energy companies' voluminous water use during a prolific drought.
 The high point of Kiah's Tribune tenure so far came in early 2017 when she won a Peabody Award for her work on a project that examined research into a specific type of hurricane scientists say will eventually devastate the city of Houston.
 Read Articles by Kiah Collier